This post contains affiliate links.

 2-3 players | Age 6+ | Grade 6-7

-Build and BlockOpens in a new tab. is a mental math game that forces students to quickly convert between decimals and fractions or decimals and percentages.
+Build and Block is a mental math game that forces students to quickly convert between decimals and fractions or decimals and percentages.
 Its concept is similar to Tic-Tac-Toe where the player’s aim is to be the first to cover four adjacent spots vertically, diagonally or horizontally.
 Another great feature is that there are two game boards which allow two sets of players to play simultaneously.

 Fractions and Decimals Curriculum Mastery Game (New Path Learning)